Home Compare LNT vs NG.L

 Alliant Energy vs National Grid: Which Stock Looks Stronger in 2026?

 Alliant Energy holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 National Grid still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
-The market is not adding a decisive signal either way — the structural read carries the weight.
+The market setup broadly confirms the structural lead — Alliant Energy holds the more constructive position.
+That puts structure and market broadly in agreement — Alliant Energy's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (LNT: Russell 1000, NG.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (LNT: S&P 500, NG.L: STOXX 600).

 Profitability still does most of the heavy lifting in this comparison.
 The overall score gap is 12 points in favour of Alliant Energy Corporation.